 Visiting the Estate

-Access to Pommery is by guided tour, which takes visitors through the crayères to view the chalk tunnels, the riddling operations, and the house's collection of large-format art installations commissioned to occupy the galleries.
+Access to Pommery is by guided tour, which takes visitors through the crayères to view the chalk tunnels, the riddling operations, and the house's collection of large-format art installations in the galleries.
 The art programme is a deliberate counterpoint to the utilitarian nature of cellar work: large-scale commissions by international artists have been placed through the tunnels since the mid-2000s, creating an environment that reads as both production space and exhibition venue.
 The combination is unusual in Champagne, where most cellar tours focus on process rather than atmosphere.

 The Broader Champagne Reference Frame